chicken-mobile/jni/README.md

 #### Exceptions

-Java exceptions will be mapped to conditions of the kind: (exn java exception-class)
+Java exceptions are mapped to conditions of the kind '(exn java exception-class)

 #### java-exception-message
     [procedure] (java-exception-message JAVA-CONDITION)